 It's no secret that our upbringing and experiences can lead to anxiety.
-While genetics plays a role, anxiety is often forged by the stresses that we've gone through, and how those experiences have reinforced various fears or emotions.
+While genetics plays a role, anxiety is often forged by the stresses that we've gone through, and how those experiences have reinforced their fears or emotions.

 This is why hypersensitivity to noise and sounds is one of the more interesting symptoms of anxiety.
 Hypersensitivity, or "oversensitivity," is the act of experiencing emotional or auditory distress upon hearing either certain noises or loud noises, and it's something that affects some people that suffer from anxiety.

 Anxiety and stress have a profound effect on the way you experience the stimuli of the world.
-Yet sensitivity to sound is rarely a standalone anxiety symptom.
+Sensitivity to sound is rarely a standalone anxiety symptom.
 Find your anxiety score, see what your other anxiety symptoms may be, and compare your anxiety symptoms - like this sensitivity to sound - to others.

 Understanding the Variations of Noise Anxiety